eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 Middlewares are applicable only for some methods.
 Refer to the `mongoose` middleware docs [here](https://mongoosejs.com/docs/middleware.html).

 According to the `mongoose` documentation [here](https://mongoosejs.com/docs/api.html#model_Model.findByIdAndDelete), `findByIdAndDelete()` triggers the middleware for `findOneAndDelete`.
 Therefore, you can use either `findByIdAndDelete` or `findOneAndDelete` to delete the tweet in your route.
-Both should work.
+Both should work and trigger this hook for `findOneAndDelete`.

 # `POST /comments` route

 For this route, whenever a comment is created, we need to push this new comment into the tweet's comments array.
 To do this, we use the `hook` middleware.

-In the `comment` schema, before the model is initialised, we declare a `post` hook for the `save` method.
+In the `comment` document schema, before the model is initialised, we declare a `post` hook for the `save` method.

 ```js
 commentSchema.post('save', async doc => {